Veterans Advocacy Clinic

 Program Description:

-The Veterans Advocacy Clinic will teach students how to serve the needs of veterans as they appeal decisions that denied Veterans Administration disability benefits.
-Students will assist veterans as they file claims, appeal decisions at the local level, and in some cases provide assistance all the way up to the U.S. Court of Appeals for Veterans Claims in Washington, D.C.
-Specific tasks may include conducting intake and fact-finding interviews with clients, analyzing complex cases, researching case law and medical journals, consulting with medical experts, investigating military records, preparing claims, drafting briefs to boards and course, and representing clients at hearings.
+The Veterans Advocacy Clinic assists veterans in navigating the Department of Veterans Affairs (VA) disability benefits system and applying for Discharge Upgrades from the Department of Defense.
+Students will assist veterans as they file claims, develop evidence, and appeal decisions.
+Specific tasks may include conducting intake and fact-finding interviews with clients, analyzing complex cases, researching case law and medical journals, consulting with medical experts, investigating military records, preparing claims, drafting briefs to boards, and representing clients at hearings.
+To see comments from past students about this Clinic, click here

 *If you are a Veteran seeking assistance, please see the Veterans Law Institute webpage for information.